ikkez/F3-Sugar/SchemaBuilder/readme.md

 * **->type( string $datatype, [ bool $force = false ])**

+    Set datatype of this column.
+The `$force` argument will disable the datatype check with the included mappings and uses your raw string as type definition.

-    The Column always needs a specified datatype.
-You can find these available mapped types as constants in \DB\SQL\Schema so far:
+    You can use these available mapped types as constants in \DB\SQL\Schema:

     <table>
         <tr>